fritzo/pomagma/README.md

 ### State

 - Languages - finite generating grammars of combinatory algebras
-- Theories - finite relational theories of combinatory algebras
+- Theory - finite relational theories of combinatory algebras
 - Atlas - an algebraic knowledge bases of relations in each algebra
 - Corpus - collected writings compilable to combinatory algebra expressions